preemptive/dotfuscator-test-samples-core/DotnetSDK/Dotnet8.0/README.md

 ## 🚀 Overview

-**PreEmptive.Dotfuscator.TestSamples** is a collection of .NET 6.0 sample applications created to showcase various C# language constructs and project structures.
+**Samples** is a collection of .NET 6.0 sample applications created to showcase various C# language constructs and project structures.
 These test samples are specifically crafted to validate the obfuscation, protection, and hardening capabilities of **Dotfuscator** across different Microsoft .NET platforms.

 All sample applications target **.NET 6.0**.